Note: below is a revised version, with updated information, of an article that was first published November 18, 2016.

 *Please note that while we are linking to some of the funding possibilities for child care in BC, this list is not meant to be a complete or comprehensive resource.
 We recommend visiting government centres, their websites, or calling representatives who can help you in determining your eligibility for programs at both the provincial and national levels.

-The B.C. government currently has a program to support single parents who want to re-enter the workforce.
+The B.C. government currently has a program to support single parents or young families who want to re-enter the workforce.
 Part of this may include eligibility for child care funding while you train for a job, or otherwise.

 Parent and child early learning drop-in programs